 - Impact, moisture and chemical resistant

 The Voltec 08-00629 is a cheap work light for mechanics that produces an impressive 1,200 Lumen output.
-It is also long lasting too as the brand claim that the LEDs have a lifespan rated at 50,000 hours.
+It’s also the longest lasting too as the brand claim that the LED’s used within the construction have a lifespan rated at 50,000 hours.

-One drawback compared to the Bayco alternative is that the power cord length is only 6 feet long.
-This means you will need to be close to an outlet or have an extension cable available to navigate around the car.
+However, one drawback compared to the Bayco alternative is that the power cord length is only 6 feet long.
+This means you will need to be close to an outlet or have an extension cable available to navigate around the whole car.

 Other features of the Voltec 08-00629 include: